Criticism of Buddhism: Buddhism and violence

-Buddhism is often described as a pacifist religion due to its teachings advocating principles such as non-harming and non-violence.
 One of the five precepts for lay Buddhist practitioners is ahimsa, meaning to refrain from harming others.
 However, in different scriptures and commentaries, this precept is subject to various influences.
+Buddhism is often described as a pacifist religion due to its teachings advocating principles such as non-harming and non-violence, however, Buddhist scholar Michael Jerryson argues that instances of Buddhist violence demonstrate that the idea that Buddhism is 'wholly peaceful' is an 'ahistorical myth'.

 Buddhists in Japan, Thailand, Myanmar and Sri Lanka have all faced criticism for their involvement in violence.
 During the Cold War era, the Thai monk Kittivuddho asserted in an interview that killing communists did not violate the principle of non-violence.
-In Sri Lanka, during the civil war, Buddhist monks served as chaplains providing religious services to soldiers.
+In Sri Lanka, during the civil war, Sinhalese Buddhist nationalist monks served as chaplains providing religious services to Sinhalese Buddhist soldiers fighting Tamil Hindu insurgents.
 Monks who opposed this, such as Gananath Obeyesekere, Mahinda Deegalle and P. D. Premasiri, stated that violence is generally considered un-Buddhist and a distortion of the Buddha's teachings.

 Doctrine

 Miracles

 Buddhist texts contain a range of paranormal phenomena, such as the Buddha's mysterious origins, and some Buddhists claim that the Buddha himself levitated while meditating.
 Scottish philosopher David Hume, in An Enquiry Concerning Human Understanding, was skeptical of all religious miracles and advocated treating them in the same light.

+Philosopher Sam Harris writes that while meditation and ethics found in Buddhism can be useful and even reveal truths about the world, it carries the same baggage as other religions with miracles, such as the birth of Guru Rinpoche, and religious violence, and thus the useful parts need to be separated from the term Buddhism.

 Karma

 Buddhist karma and karmic reincarnation are feared to potentially lead to fatalism and victim blaming.
 Paul Edwards says that karma does not provide a guide to action.
-Whitley Kaufman, in his 2014 book, cross-examines that there is a taut relationship between karma and free will and that if karma existed, then evil would not exist because all victims of evil just get "deserved".
+Whitley Kaufman, in his 2014 book, cross-examines the idea that there is a taut relationship between karma and free will and that if karma existed, then evil would not exist because all victims of evil just get "deserved".
 Sallie B. King writes that karma often leads to stigmatization of people with disabilities and people of lower social status (e.g., Dalits in India), especially for people with disabilities, as the Buddha's own words in the Cūlakammavibhanga Sutta are used to justify the stigmatization.

 Whitley Kaufman offers five criticisms of karma: